evaluating the experience of subscribing to a streaming service and its premium add-on

 Our live stream also allowed observers in-person and remotely to send me questions if they wished to dig a little deeper or ask additional questions.

-After the sessions were complete, I facilitated a preliminary analysis workshop ‘debrief’ with stakeholders to align with them and discuss their observations, thoughts and the challenges faced during testing before writing and presenting the report.
+After the sessions were complete, I affinity mapped the findings in Miro and drew my conclusions of the study.
+I facilitated a pre-planned preliminary analysis workshop with stakeholders to discuss their observations, and the challenges faced during testing to align with them and support the creation of an insight report.

-Unfortunately, the debrief was held a week after the sessions due to stakeholder commitments.
-This delay impacted the clarity and effectiveness of sharing thoughts and observations.
+Unfortunately, the debrief was delayed a week due to stakeholder commitments, which impacted the clarity and effectiveness of team members sharing their thoughts and observations.

-Ideally, debrief sessions should take place shortly after testing to maintain momentum and ensure clear context.
-Setting expectations and preparing stakeholders in advance can also improve engagement and the overall quality of the discussions.
+Setting expectations and preparing stakeholders further in advance will improve engagement and the overall quality of the discussions.

 DELIVERED

-I delivered a one-hour presentation on prioritised insights and design recommendations to an audience of over 20 stakeholders from various product teams across the organisation with a short Q&A to clarify any findings.
+I delivered a one-hour presentation giving prioritised insights and design recommendations to an audience of over 20 stakeholders from various product teams across the organisation, including a Q&A section to clarify any findings and receive feedback before delivering the report.
+I then sent the team an insight and recommendation report along with any supporting material such as video highlights.

-Unfortunately, we haven’t yet gathered any quantifiable metrics on the impact of this study.
+Unfortunately, the agency hasn’t yet gathered any quantifiable metrics on the impact of this study.

 The following insights aimed to help the product teams improve the experience for users and increase conversion of subscriptions in particular the new add-on.